hmhavinga/DeepLearningP2/README.md

 To be able to run the code all files should be unzipped and in the same folder.

 *Code.ipynb* is the main code file, which is a jupyter notebook.
 This notebook can be run by the Jupyter Notebook app, to do so it is easiest to download [Anaconda](https://www.anaconda.com/).
+Make sure to have tensorflow version 1.13.1.